Websoft9Archive/ansible-joomla/docs/stack-accounts.md

 # Username and Password

-These accounts are required for Nextcloud image installation and configuration
+These accounts are required for Joomla image installation and configuration

-## Nextcloud
+## Joomla

-Administrator account is set by yourselft at the time of Nextcloud installation wizard
+Administrator account is set by yourselft at the time of Joomla installation wizard

 ## MySQL